HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Lighthouse provides a set of accessibility audits, and it returns a weighted average of all of them (see <a hreflang="en" href="https://web.dev/accessibility-scoring/">Scoring Details</a> for a full list of how each audit is weighted).

-Each accessibility audit is either a pass or a fail, but unlike other Lighthouse audits, a page doesn’t get points for partially passing an accessibility audit.
-For example, if some elements have screen reader-friendly names, but others don’t, that page gets a zero for the screen reader-friendly-names audit.
+Each accessibility audit is either a pass or a fail, but unlike other Lighthouse audits, a page doesn't get points for partially passing an accessibility audit.
+For example, if some elements have screen reader-friendly names, but others don't, that page gets a zero for the screen reader-friendly-names audit.

 {{ figure_markup(
   image="median-lighthouse-accessibility.png",